michaelboth/EventAnalyzer/README.md

 ## Preparing the Environment
 ### Linux:
-gcc and make<br>
+You'll need gcc and make<br>
 *Tested on Ubuntu 18.04*
 ### Mac
-xCode<br>
+You'll need xCode<br>
 *Tested on OSX 11.6 (Big Sur), using xCode 13.1*
 ### Windows
-Visual Studio (mingw may work also)<br>
+You'll need Visual Studio (mingw may work also)<br>
 *Tested with Visual Studio 2019 64bit console window*<br>
-Posix threads:<br>
+You may need Posix threads.
 Unikorn's API can optionally be thread safe, and if so requires Posix threads.
 Visual Studio does not have native support for Posix threads, so you'll need to download and build it:
 1. Get the source code from: https://sourceforge.net/projects/pthreads4w/
 2. Unzip, rename to 'pthreads4w' and put in the C:\ folder
 3. Start a Visual Studio x64 native shell